UEFA.com works better on other browsers

 National team competitions

 When it comes to our national team competitions, the UEFA European Championship is the primary driver of our distribution system.
-Since 2004, we have channelled an average of two-thirds of men’s EURO's net revenue back to our member associations through our UEFA HatTrick programme to support football development projects across the continent.
+Since 2004, on average, we have channelled more than half of men’s EURO's net revenue back to our member associations through our UEFA HatTrick programme to support football development projects across the continent.

 Commercial revenues from the EURO are also redistributed through a combination of prize money and a club benefits programme, which recognises domestic clubs that release players to contribute to the success and prestige of our final tournaments.